Rosacea

 Rosacea is a long-term skin condition that typically affects the face.
 It results in redness, pimples, swelling, and small and superficial dilated blood vessels.
 Often, the nose, cheeks, forehead, and chin are most involved.
 A red, enlarged nose may occur in severe disease, a condition known as rhinophyma.

 The cause of rosacea is unknown.
 Risk factors are believed to include a family history of the condition.
 Factors that may potentially worsen the condition include heat, exercise, sunlight, cold, spicy food, alcohol, menopause, psychological stress, or steroid cream on the face.
 Diagnosis is based on symptoms.

 While not curable, treatment usually improves symptoms.
 Treatment is typically with metronidazole, doxycycline, minocycline, or tetracycline.
 When the eyes are affected, azithromycin eye drops may help.
 Other treatments with tentative benefit include brimonidine cream, ivermectin cream, and isotretinoin.
 Dermabrasion or laser surgery may also be used.
 The use of sunscreen is typically recommended.

 Rosacea affects between 1% and 10% of people.
 Those affected are most often 30 to 50 years old and female.
-People with paler skin or European ancestry are more frequently affected.
+Fair-skinned people seem to be more commonly affected.
 The condition was described in The Canterbury Tales in the 1300s, and possibly as early as the 200s BC by Theocritus.

 Signs and symptoms

 Rosacea typically begins with reddening (flushing) of the skin in symmetrical patches near the center of the face.
 Common signs can depend on age and sex: flushing and red swollen patches are common in the young, small and visible dilated blood vessels in older individuals, and swelling of the nose is common in men.
 Other signs include lumps on the skin (papules or pustules) and swelling of the face.
-Many people experience stinging or burning pain and rarely itching.
+Many people experience stinging or burning pain, and rarely itching.

-Skin problems tend to be aggravated by particular trigger factors, that differ for different people.
-Common triggers are ultraviolet light, heat, cold, or certain foods or beverages.
+Rosacea is often triggered or worsened by specific stimuli.
+The exact risk factors vary from person to person, and some people with rosacea may not be able to identify any consistent factors.
+Common triggers are ultraviolet light, temperature of weather and/or food, spicy foods, exercise, and emotional stress.

 Erythematotelangiectatic rosacea

-Erythematotelangiectatic rosacea rosacea (also known as "vascular rosacea") is characterized by prominent history of prolonged (over 10 minutes) flushing reaction to various stimuli, such as emotional stress, hot drinks, alcohol, spicy foods, exercise, cold or hot weather, or hot baths and showers.
+Erythematotelangiectatic rosacea (also known as "vascular rosacea") is characterized by prominent history of prolonged (over 10 minutes) flushing reaction to various stimuli, such as emotional stress, hot drinks, alcohol, spicy foods, exercise, cold or hot weather, or hot baths and showers.